scottpetrovic/krita-org-hugo/content/en/posts/2014/last-week-in-krita-weeks-25-26.md

 ### Edit selection mask (global selection)

-To activate go to Selection menu and turn on “Show global Selection Mask”.
+To activate go to Selection menu and turn on "Show global Selection Mask".

 When activated all global selections will appear in the layer stacks as local selection do.
 You can deactivate the selection, hide or edit using any available tool, like transform, brushes or filters.